 About the Awards

-Since 1993, BLG has hosted the BLG Awards to honour the top university athletes in the country and promote post-graduate studies at Canadian universities.
-The BLG Awards are held in partnership with U SPORTS - the national organization governing interuniversity sport in and for Canada.
+Since 1993, the Athlete of the Year Awards honour the top university athletes in the country and promote post-graduate studies at Canadian universities.
 Each of the 56 U SPORTS universities select a male and female athlete from which one male and one female nominee are chosen to represent Atlantic Canada, Canada West, Ontario and Québec.
 These eight nominees are then considered for the U SPORTS Male and Female Athletes on the Year based on their athletic accomplishment, outstanding sportsmanship and demonstrated leadership.
-Winners are selected by the Canadian Athletic Foundation, a non-profit board established to administer the Awards and protect the integrity of the selection process.
+For the first 26 years, winners were selected by the Canadian Athletic Foundation, a non-profit board established to administer the Awards and protect the integrity of the selection process.

-We continue to monitor the progress of past BLG Awards winners and are pleased to see their continued success in their professional and personal lives.
+We continue to monitor the progress of past winners and are pleased to see their continued success in their professional and personal lives.

 The eight nominees are selected based on the following criteria: